hakyimlab/ukbrest/README.md

 the file.
 If ukbREST found this, you'll see an error message about **Unicode decoding error**.
 Check out [the documentation](https://github.com/hakyimlab/ukbrest/wiki/Load-real-UK-Biobank-data) to know how to fix it.

+You can also adjust the number of cores used when loading the data with the variable `UKBREST_LOADING_N_JOBS` (set to 2 cores in the example above).

 The documentation also explain the [SQL schema](https://github.com/hakyimlab/ukbrest/wiki/SQL-schema), so you can take full advantage of it.